-The shell allows arithmetic expressions to be evaluated, as one of the shell expansions or by the let builtin.
+The shell allows arithmetic expressions to be evaluated, as one of the shell expansions or by the let and the '-i' option to the declare builtins.

-Evaluation is done in long integers with no check for overflow, though division by 0 is trapped and flagged as an error.
-The operators and their precedence and associativity are the same as in the C language.
+Evaluation is done in fixed-width integers with no check for overflow, though division by 0 is trapped and flagged as an error.
+The operators and their precedence, associativity, and values are the same as in the C language.
 The following list of operators is grouped into levels of equal-precedence operators.
 The levels are listed in order of decreasing precedence.

-'''

-id++ id-- variable post-increment and post-decrement
+variable post-increment and post-decrement

-'''

-++id --id variable pre-increment and pre-decrement
+variable pre-increment and pre-decrement

 - + unary minus and plus

-!~ logical and bitwise negation
+- ! ~ logical and bitwise negation

-exponentiation
+- \\ exponentiation

 / % multiplication, division, remainder

 + - addition, subtraction

 << >> left and right bitwise shifts

 <= >= < > comparison

 == != equality and inequality

 & bitwise AND

 ^ bitwise exclusive OR

 I bitwise OR

 && logical AND

 11 logical OR

-expr ? expr : expr
+expr ? expr : expr conditional operator

-conditional evaluation

-= = /= 1⁄2= += -= <<= >>= &= ^= =
+= = /= %= += -= <<= >>= &= ^= =

 assignment

 expr1 , expr2

 comma

 Shell variables are allowed as operands; parameter expansion is performed before the expression is evaluated.
 Within an expression, shell variables may also be referenced by name without using the parameter expansion syntax.
-The value of a variable is evaluated as an arithmetic expression when it is referenced.
+A shell variable that is null or unset evaluates to 0 when referenced by name without using the parameter expansion syntax.
+The value of a variable is evaluated as an arithmetic expression when it is referenced, or when a variable which has been given the integer attribute using 'declare -i' is assigned a value.
+A null value evaluates to 0.
 A shell variable need not have its integer attribute turned on to be used in an expression.

 Constants with a leading 0 are interpreted as octal numbers.
 A leading '0x' or '0X' denotes hexadecimal.
 Otherwise, numbers take the form [base#]n, where base is a decimal number between 2 and 64 representing the arithmetic base, and n is a number in that base.
 If base# is omitted, then base 10 is used.
 The digits greater than 9 are represented by the lowercase letters, the uppercase letters, '0', and '\', in that order.
-If base is less than or equal to 36, lowercase and uppercase letters may be used interchangably to represent numbers between 10 and 35.
+If base is less than or equal to 36, lowercase and uppercase letters may be used interchangeably to represent numbers between 10 and 35.